Click here to give to the Madagascar Cyclone Relief Fund

 Creation

-We believe that God, according to His sovereign will and for His own glory, brought forth in the beginning the whole visible and invisible universe, without any evolutionary process or without the use of pre-existent material, and thus gave it an existence, distinct from Him yet always dependent on Him and predestined by Him according to the counsel of His own will.
+We believe that God, according to His sovereign will and for His own glory, brought forth in the beginning the whole visible and invisible universe in six literal days, without any evolutionary process and without the use of pre-existent material, and thus gave it an existence, distinct from Him yet always dependent on Him and predestined by Him according to the counsel of His own will.
 (Gen. 1:1-2:25; Acts 17:24-25; Eph.
 1:11; Col. 1:15-17; Heb.
 1:1-3)

-We believe God created mankind as man and woman.
-This is part of God’s redemptive plan and essential to the prospering of mankind and obedience to God’s intent and design.
-God created the institution of marriage as the lifelong monogamous union of one man and one woman for his glory and as the general pattern for human flourishing.
+We believe God created mankind as male and female.
+This is part of God’s redemptive plan and is essential to the prosperity of mankind and to obedience to God’s intent and design.
+God created the institution of marriage as the lifelong monogamous union of one man and one woman for His glory and as the general pattern for human flourishing.
 God gave mankind the gift of sex to be exercised only within the context of marriage as described above (Gen 2:18-25; Matt 19:4-6; Rom 1:26-27; 1 Cor 6:17-20).

 The Personality of Satan